woodie/next-caltrain-pwa/README.md

 ## Project Status

-This app is fully functional, but there is room for improvement:
+This app is fully functional, but there is room for improvement.
-- Trips that require a transfer stop should be supported.
+Trips that require a transfer stop should be supported.
-- Users should be warned to avoid the function keys.

 From your KaiOS phone, visit: http://next-caltrain-pwa.appspot.com/